staff

 Jim Martin

 Jim completed his Ph.D. thesis at the Botany Department of Trinity College Dublin in 1998 and then commenced a one-year post-doctoral position with Teagasc.
-Before taking up his current position he spent two years at the National Agricultural Research Institute (NARI) in Guyana, South America, and six months working on the raised bog designations team for the National Parks and Wildlife Service (NPWS).
-During his time with BEC Consultants Jim has successfully led a number of large-scale national ecological projects including the National Survey of Native Woodland (2003-2008), the Irish Semi-natural Grasslands Survey (2007-2013), and the Monitoring and assessment of three EU Habitats Directive Annex I grassland habitats (2015-2018).
+Before taking up his current position he spent two years at the National Agricultural Research Institute in Guyana, South America, and six months working on the raised bog designations team for the National Parks and Wildlife Service.
+During his time with BEC Consultants Jim has successfully led a number of large-scale national ecological projects including the National Survey of Native Woodland (2003-2008), the Irish Semi-natural Grasslands Survey (2007-2013), and the follow-up Grassland Monitoring Surveys (2015-2017) and (2021-2023).
 Jim is an accomplished ecologist and is experienced in habitat mapping and GIS.
-He is currently working on iHabiMAP (Habitat mapping, assessment and monitoring with high resolution imagery) a four year project funded by the EPA to investigate habitat mapping in grassland, upland, and sand dune habitats using high resolution satellite data and data collected with unmanned aerial vehicles.
+He was part of the team that recently completed the iHabiMAP (Habitat mapping, assessment and monitoring with high resolution imagery) project, a four year project funded by the Environmental Protection Agency that mapped saltmarsh, sand dune, grassland and upland habitats using high resolution satellite data and images collected with unmanned aerial vehicles.
 Jim has also worked on projects in the areas of restoration ecology, Environmental Impact Assessment Reports (EIAR), Ecological Impact Assessments (EcIA), Appropriate Assessments (AA), the preparation of Natura Impact Statements (NIS), and alien invasive species surveys.
-Jim is a full member of the Chartered Institute of Ecology and Environmental Management (MCIEEM)
+Jim is a full member of the Chartered Institute of Ecology and Environmental Management (MCIEEM) and British Ecological Society (BES).

 Download Jim Martin’s CV